 Over Door Racks – for towels or damp laundry

-For doing laundry, a “hamper tote” is suggested because there are compartments to separate the clothes and there are storage pockets for laundry supplies.
-“Again, you must walk somewhere to do your laundry and you have to make sure you have everything you need to clean your clothes.”
+For doing laundry, a hamper tote is suggested because there are compartments to separate the clothes and there are storage pockets for laundry supplies.
+This is great, especially if you have a long walk to the laundry room, as you’ll have everything you need to wash your clothes.

 With closet space tight, unclutterer.com recommends a “hanging organizer that adds six shelves to a tiny closet.”